 Bengrove Market Garden Smallholding

 As well as everyday staples, Lou and Liam enjoy growing heritage vegetable varieties offering customers something a bit different.
-Ahead of the Countryside Stewardship's annual funding opening, we chatted to Liam about his experience of converting to organic with the Soil Association.
+We chatted to Liam about his experience of converting to organic with Soil Association Certification.

 We have always grown organically but decided to get certified, in part, to gain trust from our customers.
 We wanted to be loud and proud about our produce but without certification we were only able to explain how we were growing without specifically using the word organic.
 Now we’re certified we can reassure our customers that we’re growing to the right standards.

 How easy were the organic standards to follow?

 We found the standards pretty straight forward, though it definitely helped that we took part in Soil Association’s Future Growers 2-year apprenticeship before taking the business on.
 Also, before we started Bengrove Market Garden we were head growers at Radford Mill Farm where we were already growing to organic standards.

 "My biggest piece of advice for growers, thinking about conversion, would be to keep good records."

 Did you feel you were supported through conversion?